tanema/behaviourtree.lua/CONTRIBUTING.md

 - `luarocks install luacov`
 - `luarocks install luacov-reporter-lcov`

-And then you will be able to run `busted --coverage` and it will generate a coverage report for you.
+And then you will be able to run `luarocks test -- --coverage` and it will generate a coverage report for you.